 A THC potency test is extremely helpful for individuals who want to confirm the tetrahydrocannabinol content of their medicine.
 While environment, genetics, and selective breeding can enhance THC concentrations, some cannabis strains – like Kosher Kush– will top out at around 20-27 percent, while average THC levels hover around 14-16 percent.

 At Modern Canna, we utilize High Performance Liquid Chromatography (HPLC) technology to test for THC potency and cannabinoid content.
-Flower samples are dried, ground, weighed, and prepped before chemical analysis is performed by skilled analysts and laboratory technicians.
+Flower samples are ground, weighed, and prepped before chemical analysis is performed by skilled analysts and laboratory technicians.

 Our standard potency analysis tests for up to 16 cannabinoids.
 The most prominent cannabinoids are listed below: